DayToDayDevOpsCourse/LinuxCourse/Practice-2/Practice-2.2.md

     getent group | grep devopsuser

-# swith to the user venkat from root user
+# swith to the user 'devopsuser' from root user

     su - devopsuser